nathanielcastillo/Cyclistic-Case-Study/README.md

 * Analyze how members and casual riders use Cyclistic bikes differently.

-* Provide reccomendations to convert casual riders into annual members based on the findings.
+* Provide recomendations to convert casual riders into annual members based on the findings.

 ### Stakeholders